arn4v/arnavgosain.com/content/visitor-count-workers.md

 ## Making a Counter using Durable Objects

-At surface level, a Durable Object is just a class.
-But an instance of this class is never created manually, as we need it to be created once & have a unique id, so it can be shared across WebSocket connections/requests.
+On surface level, a Durable Object is just a class.
+But a Durable Object class instance cannot be created manually, as it needs to be persisted and used in multiple requests.

 ```ts
 interface Env {